vendia/blog/releases/2022-11-25-releasenotes.md

 {"data": null, "errors": [{"message": "Syntax Error: Expected '{', found <EOF>.", "locations": [{"line": 1, "column": 7}]}]}%
 ```

-It is recommended to understand the [common GraphQL error handling techniques](https://the-guild.dev/blog/graphql-error-handling-with-fp).
+See [common GraphQL error handling techniques](https://the-guild.dev/blog/graphql-error-handling-with-fp) for more information on properly handling errors.

 # Up to 1000 for your query results
 As the number of entities increase, the result set for `list` operations will be too large to return in a single http response.
 To optimize resource usage, Vendia continues limits results to 1000 results per query.
 However, in cases where a `filter` is applied, Vendia previously did not fully populate the result set.
 With some recent changes, each `page` of results should be more complete (i.e. fewer if any empty pages) than they were previously.